-The present study revealed that, significant variation was observed in chlorophyll stability index, intrinsic water use efficiency and osmolyte accumulation of mulberry exposed to various water regimes viz., 100% PC, 50% PC and 25% PC.
-Among all the genotypes, MI-0425 and V1 was found to be a drought tolerant.
+The present study revealed that significant variation was observed in chlorophyll stability index, intrinsic water use efficiency, and osmolyte accumulation of mulberry exposed to various water regimes viz., 100% PC, 50% PC, and 25% PC.
+Among all the genotypes, MI-0425 and V1 were found to be drought tolerant.
 The physiological and biochemical basis for drought tolerance in MI-0425 and V1 was due to higher WUEi coupled with higher proline accumulation and CSI at moderate and intense moisture stress.
-The genotype MI-0613 was identified as drought susceptible due to its lower WUEi and quick degradation and depletion of carbohydrate, protein and proline content under drought stress.
-Hence the study clearly indicates that, mulberry withstand drought stress by maintaining higher WUEi and CSI.
-The proline accumulation during stress have contributed to osmotic adjustment there by maintain the levels of protein and carbohydrate content.
+The genotype MI-0613 was identified as drought susceptible due to its lower WUEi and quick degradation and depletion of carbohydrate, protein, and proline content under drought stress.
+Hence the study indicates that mulberry withstands drought stress by maintaining higher WUEi and CSI.
+The proline accumulation during stress has contributed to osmotic adjustment thereby maintaining the levels of protein and carbohydrate content.